akxmai-team/TaskKeeper/README.md

 ## Features

 - Add tasks with optional comma-separated tags
+- Optionally assign a due date to tasks with a native date picker
 - Toggle tasks done/undone
 - Filter by tag or search by text
 - Persist tasks in Supabase